 Site Information and Energy Data

 These documents provide you with details of Nidaros Cathedral and its surroundings.
 It outlines the needs and requirements that will have to be met by the winning solution before the end of the competition.
-Please download the documents here (will be available from 23 March).
+You may download the documents here:

 - Invitation Email